Tom Holland's net worth: Check out the Spider-Man star's most expensive assets

 Cartier

 The actor loves timeless Cartier pieces and has been seen wearing the Cartier Santos watch.
 Its unique square dial, screw detailing on the bezel and rectangular case make it stand out from the rest.
-He also owns a Cartier Santos-Dumont Skeleton, which retails for about USD 56,000 but can be found at lesser rates on secondary markets.
+He also owns a Cartier Santos-Dumont Skeleton, which retails for about USD 56,000 (INR 46 lakh approx.) but can be found at lesser rates on secondary markets.
 Not only this, but Holland also trusts the Cartier Tank Américaine in yellow gold to be his companion during red carpet outings or movie premiers.
-The watch retails for USD 15,900.
+The watch retails for USD 15,900 (INR 13 lakh approx.).

 Rolex

 Holland owns some rare Rolex pieces which are extremely hard to grab, including the Rolex Daytona Ref.
 116500 with a white dial.
-On the secondary market, this piece is available at a whooping USD 50,000.
+On the secondary market, this piece is available at a whooping USD 50,000 (INR 41 lakh approx.).
 He was also seen flaunting the Rolex GMT-Master II “Batman” at the Madrid premiere for Spider-Man: No Way Home.
-Retailing for USD 10,550, the watch is one of the most collected Rolex pieces.
+Retailing for USD 10,550 (INR 8 lakh approx.), the watch is one of the most collected Rolex pieces.

 If that wasn’t enough, the actor was spotted in another GMT-Master II in a black and brown bezel, brimming with beautiful rose gold accents.
-While it retails for around USD 15,000, its secondary market price varies from USD 30,000 to USD 35,000.
+While it retails for around USD 15,000 (INR 12 lakh approx.), its secondary market price varies from USD 30,000 to USD 35,000 (INR 24 lakh to 28 lakh approx.).

 Last, but not least, Holland owns a more basic Rolex watch called the Submariner.
 It’s a favourite among watch collectors owing to its unique green bezel and black dial.
-You can grab this piece for around USD 10,600.
-In the secondary market, its price easily goes up to USD 26,000 or more.
+You can grab this piece for around USD 10,600 (INR 8 lakh approx.).
+In the secondary market, its price easily goes up to USD 26,000 (INR 26 lakh approx.) or more.

 View this post on Instagram